dglsparsons/dgls-dev/posts/formula-1-pistons.md

 ---
-title: 'Tolerances: How Formula 1 pistons can teach us to be better developers'
+title: "Tolerances: How Formula 1 pistons can teach us to be better developers"
 description: Why do Formula 1 car pistons cost around 1,000 times the amount of a typical road car piston and what can this teach us about programming?
 date: 2021-01-18T11:00:00
 ---